TokenySolutions/T-REX/README.md

   3. Fetch investor's identity contract.
   4. Check whether the investor's identity contract contains claims of claim Types from step 2 and is signed by a claim issuer from step 1.

+# Developers

+The project is created with truffle.
+Hence all truffle commands will work.

+## Setup

+Install dependencies `npm install`.

+## Run tests

+`npm run test`

+## Understanding Token Transfer

+If you want to understand how the compliant transfer takes place and the steps involved, visit this [link](https://github.com/tokenyICO/T-rex/tree/master/docs/README.md).